 GOAL - continue to build relationships, lovingly point them to God's word as needed.
 Send them off with encouragement.
-Make note of wives in your group who may be struggling, and who you want to meet up with one on one after the study.
+Make note of any wife who is struggling who would benefit from follow up prayer.
+Follow up with them yourself or partner them with someone else in the group.

 - Relationship Building Time.
 10 Minutes - Discussion 40 Minutes - Discuss the reflection questions on Invitations 24-26.
-You can choose a few that stood out to you or can go through them one-by-one.
-Your preference! - Additional questions if needed: - How do you plan to continue intentional connection with God?
-How about your husband? - What has been your biggest takeaway from this book?

-Take any prayer requests, and specifically pray for each wife and her husband.
+You can choose a few that stood out to you, or can go through them oneby-one.
+Your preference! - Other possible questions: - How do you plan to continue intentional connection with God?
+How about your husband? - What has been your biggest takeaway from this book? - o Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband.